uwcse440/web-cse440-sp19/_assignments/assignment3/index.md

   prototype based on issues identified in inspection, usability testing, or critique.
 These issues may already be included in the above list, but discuss them in more detail and argue why detecting and fixing them is important to your design.

-### Samples from Prior Offerings

-Samples from prior offerings include:

-{% for currentoffering in site.data.samples.offering %}{% for currentsample in site.data.samples[currentoffering.key] %}
-  -  {{ currentoffering.name }} - [{{ currentsample.name }}]({{ currentsample.link }}): [3d_{{ currentsample.suffix }}.pdf]({{ site.baseurl }}/samples/3d/3d_{{ currentsample.suffix }}.pdf){% endfor %}{% endfor %}

-Note that details of assignments may have changed since prior offerings, so their reports may not map to the current project.
-Also note these samples are intended to illustrate a variety of approaches, none of which is intended to be ideal or exemplary.
-Be sure to understand and carefully consider project requirements and feedback from the course staff in the context of your own work.

 ### Submission